oyagev/Sweatshop/README.md

 # Sweatshop

 Sweatshop in a framework for executing unsyncronious tasks in PHP with external separate workers.

 Just create Worker classes, attach them to various Queues and dispatch your events and messages.

-Sweatshop supports and monitors threads!
+Sweatshop supports and monitors processes!
 Thus it's easy to create multiple workers and prevent queue locks and infinite loops.

 ## Installation